Cryptkeeper/fplayer/README.md

 The main consumers of the fseq file format (e.g. xLights and Falcon Player) accomplish this via a lookup operation using additional context provided by your "show directory" files. fplayer could try to parse that data and re-use it, but I don't want the complexity or the hard dependency.
 Instead, you provide your own lookup map by writing a basic JSON structure and providing the path as an argument to fplayer.
 As a bonus feature, this also means the value of a given FSEQ "channel" can be changed at program start to any value of your choice.
 This means you can rearrange existing sequences without modifying anything but the channel map.

 ### Example
 A channel map is saved in a `.json` file.
-For example, the following channel map maps 32-channels from the fseq file to two banks of 16 channels on two different LOR hardware units attached to the network.
+For example, the following channel map defines 32 channels from the fseq file, mapping the output to two banks of 16 channels on two different LOR hardware units attached to the network.

 ```json
 [